 Although some have equipped a single ‘war room’ equipped with screens and white boards for displaying and capturing information during an incident, you need a contingency plan in case you’re unable to convene in the same physical location when the time comes, or to get the response moving before you’re able to co-locate.

-How can you get the best from your remote exercises?
+How can you get the best from your virtual exercises?
 Here’s our top five tips:

 1. Brief participants clearly ahead of the exercise to avoid confusion

 You need to pre-brief participants to ensure they’re clear on everything required of them.

 As part of the preparations for an annual full-scale exercise we deliver for a Canadian airport, the exercise facilitation team runs a detailed participant pre-briefing session using video conferencing software around one week out from the exercise covering:

 - session timings